symbio-n0mad/clipGreps/README.md

 - **Scan binary** (`-scanBinary` / `-sb`) files
   - Does not check the file for nullbytes
-  - Chosen operation is applied to every file
+  - Textfilter is applied to all files, including binary

 ---